 - Both medical and nonmedical expedited reviewers make the final determination as to whether research activities meet the expedited review criteria outlined in the attached document. - The reviewer can also recommend that the activities do not fall under IRB purview.
-In these cases the IRB handles the review using procedures outlined in the Determination of Activities That Need IRB Review SOPP. - The reviewers also determine whether the research meets the federal criteria for approval as outlined in 45 CFR 46.111 and 21 CFR 56.111. - Expedited reviewers also ensure that the investigator will conduct the informed consent process and obtain documentation of informed consent, as specified in 45 CFR 46.116 and 117 and 21 CFR 50.25, unless the IRB waives the requirements in accord with federal regulations (See Informed Consent SOPP).
+In these cases, the IRB handles the review using procedures outlined in the Determination of Activities That Need IRB Review SOPP. - The reviewers also determine whether the research meets the federal criteria for approval as outlined in 45 CFR 46.111 and 21 CFR 56.111. - Expedited reviewers also ensure that the investigator will conduct the informed consent process and obtain documentation of informed consent, as specified in 45 CFR 46.116 and 117 and 21 CFR 50.25, unless the IRB waives the requirements in accord with federal regulations (See Informed Consent SOPP).

 - The expedited reviewers only raise those controverted issues or request changes that they have determined do not meet the federal criteria for approval or HU IRB policies. - The expedited reviewers document on the Expedited Reviewer Worksheet their determinations regarding expedited eligibility, applicable expedited category, and whether the research meets the federal criteria for approval. - The expedited reviewers make one of the following three determinations in regard to the protocol and consent forms: - APPROVED: IRB approval indicates that the IRB reviewer(s) has concluded that the research and consent forms meet the federal criteria for approval.
 An IRB approval vote verifies that the IRB agrees with the assessment of the protocol and/or specific findings as described by the PI in the application.
 ORRC staff sends the investigator an approval notification according to the guidelines in the ORRC Customer Service Standard, accompanied by an informed consent/assent document with the affixed "IRB Approval" validation stamp which includes valid dates of IRB approval.
-Upon request, ORRC staff also sends the PI a funding agency Certification of Approval form. - REVISIONS and/or ADDITIONAL INFORMATION REQUIRED: The IRB reviewer(s) withhold approval pending submission of revisions/additional information.
+Upon request, ORRC staff also sends the PI a funding agency Certification of Approval form. - APPROVED/ACCEPTED with ADMINISTRATIVE REVIEW: That the IRB member reviewing the protocol has approved the protocol pending submission of minor revisions/information: In this case, the member has given the compliance staff the authority to approve the minor revisions which do not involve substantive concerns.
+The PI responds to the board member's suggested revisions in writing and sends the response to the ORRC, validation and approval. - REVISIONS and/or ADDITIONAL INFORMATION REQUIRED: The IRB reviewer(s) withhold approval pending submission of revisions/additional information.
 ORRC staff sends the investigator a notification letter according to the guidelines in the ORRC Customer Service Standards, describing the revisions requested by the IRB expedited reviewers.
 The PI responds to revisions requested by the IRB in writing and sends the response to the ORRC.
 ORRC staff forward those responses to the expedited reviewer for further review. - FULL REVIEW REQUIRED: The IRB expedited reviewers may determine that the protocol requires full review by the IRB at a convened meeting. - The medical and nonmedical expedited reviewer(s) can determine that the research is eligible for a less stringent mechanism of review (i.e., the project is exempt from requirements for review or the activities do not fall under the purview of the IRB).
 In these cases, the IRB does not require a new application provided the IRB, with assistance from ORRC staff, documents the exempt categories or the rationale for determining that the activities do not meet the federal definitions of research, clinical investigation, or human subject.